 On the Homeland Security Committee, she worked to tackle the many serious national security challenges facing the nation.
 In the committee, Torres prioritized the need to address cybersecurity risks at the nation’s ports.
 Specifically, at the ports of Los Angeles and Long Beach, where most of goods imported traverse the Inland Empire.
 In October 2018, her Strengthening Cybersecurity Information Sharing and Coordination in Our Ports Act was passed into law as part of the five-year reauthorization of the Federal Aviation Administration.

 Torres also served on the Natural Resources Committee, where she championed initiatives that would strengthen Indian’s Country’s ability to become more self-sufficient and address the disturbing increase in murdered and missing Native American women.
 Her amendment to the National Landslide Preparedness Act that addresses increased risk of landslides and flooding due to wildfires passed in the House.

 Torres immigrated to the United States from Guatemala at age five and is a longtime resident of the Inland Empire.
-She resides in Pomona with her husband Louis, and their sons Robert and Matthew.
-A proud supporter of the US military, her third son, Christopher, is a veteran of the United States Air Force.
+She resides in Pomona with her husband Louis, and their two sons Robert and Matthew.
+Her third son, Christopher, is an Air Force veteran.
 Torres received her bachelor’s degree in Labor Studies from the National Labor College in Silver Springs, Maryland.